oshaughnessy/maysl.soccer/_pages/refs.md

 must be flexible.

-### Pay
+## Pay

-We use the game cards to keep a record of the games and also to pay the refs so it is very important that all game cards are turned in and legible.
-All refs need to print their name on the cards and make sure it is filled out properly with the date and age group.
+Game cards are used not only to keep a record of the games, but also to track time for paying referees.
+On each game card, every participating referee or facilitator should print their name.
+Ensure that the date and age group are included as well.

+Rates:

-* U5-U8: $10/game, using one or two youth refs as centers
+* _U5-U8:_ $10/game, using one or two youth refs as centers
-* U10: $20/game for the center, $10/game for assistants
+* _U10:_ $20/game for the center, $10/game for assistants
-* U12-U15: $25/game for the center, $15/game for assistants
+* _U12-U15:_ $25/game for the center, $15/game for assistants
-* Travel games: paid for by District 7, according to their payscale
+* _Travel games:_ paid for by District 7, according to their payscale

 In the spring league, scheduling and pay are different.
 MAYSL pays referees for travel games and District 7 reimburses the league.

-## Things To Be Aware Of
+## Game Day Highlights

 ### Player Safety